908.333.4646 x 104

 - March 2007-present: Clinical Supervisor, The Psychological Services Clinic, Graduate School of Applied and Professional Psychology at Rutgers University

-- March 2007-present: Family Care Team, Emergency Trauma Department at Morristown Medical Center
+- March 2007-June, 2019: Family Care Team, Emergency Trauma Department at Morristown Medical Center

 - September 2016-August 2017: Part-time Lecturer, Graduate School of Applied and Professional Psychology at Rutgers University.